sco3/noveum-ai-gateway/README.md

 ## Support

 For support, please open an issue in the GitHub repository.
+Our community is active and happy to help!

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is dual-licensed under both the MIT License and the Apache License (Version 2.0).
+You may choose either license at your option.
+See the [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) files for details.

+## Acknowledgments

+Special thanks to all our contributors and the Rust community for making this project possible.